 - Swollen Anal Glands

-Any of these conditions can be painful, and some of them may be dangerous.
+Any of these conditions can be painful, and some of them can be dangerous.

 Urinary Tract Infections in Cats